 Best Holiday Homes in Budva.

-- Apia Residence – The Villa Apia is elegantly decorated and is just 200 meters from the Budva Old Town and the beaches.
+- Villa Apia – The Villa Apia is elegantly decorated and is just 200 meters from the Budva Old Town and the beaches.
 The stylish apartments are air-conditioned and have a balcony or terrace.
 Each apartment features a fully equipped kitchen with a dishwasher and a large, flat-screen TV and free Wi-Fi.
 You can also rent a bicycle to explore the Budva area.

 - Locatie – Budva, 0,2 km from the city center (old town).